bryan-snyder/Altar-of-Dagon-WordPress-Theme/README.md

   * [wp-bootstrap-navwalker](https://github.com/twittem/wp-bootstrap-navwalker) (handles turning WP menus into BootStrap nav menus from dashboard)

 ##Plugins:
-At this point only Akismet is installed.
 I'm not going to track what plugin's I'm using, only ones I create myself that are necessary for the theme to function properly.

 If you're dying to know if I'm using any third party plug-in's... check my .gitignore file, you'll see me blocking them.